Tackling Damp, Mould and Condensation Policy

 2. Scope, roles and responsibilities

-The Board and Executive, through the Policy Owner, The Executive Director for Property Services, ensure that the policy delivers Curo’s strategic objectives and reflects corporate values.
+The Board and Executive, through the Policy Owner (Chief Property Officer), ensure that the policy delivers Curo’s strategic objectives and reflects corporate values.

 3. Principles